 Call for Fire Investigator Technical Panel Members

-UL’s Fire Safety Research Institute (FSRI) is assembling a technical panel to advise on the direction of study for the upcoming research project, Evaluation of Heat Flux Profiles Through Walls in Support of Fire Model Validation, which will investigate heat transfer through walls for prediction of compartment fire dynamics and fire pattern development.
+UL’s Fire Safety Research Institute (FSRI) is assembling a technical panel to advise on the direction of study for the upcoming research project, Heat Transfer and Fire Damage Patterns on Walls for Fire Model Validation, which will investigate heat transfer through walls for prediction of compartment fire dynamics and fire pattern development.
 The project is funded by a research grant awarded from the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice for 2022-2023.

 FSRI will conduct research to develop an experimental dataset for heat transfer and fire damage patterns on walls exposed to fires to support model validation, and to improve our understanding of the development of fire damage patterns.
 FSRI will collaborate with the Bureau of Alcohol, Tobacco, Firearms and Explosives - Fire Research Laboratory (ATF-FRL) in this novel research endeavor.